KetaBeraia/learning-C/README.md

 This repository exists to practice and solidify:
 - Core C syntax and control flow
-- Working with strings and arrays
+- Working with arrays and strings
+- Loops (`for`, `while`)
 - Input validation and error handling
-- Program structure and modular design
+- Program structure and basic logic
 - Problem-solving through small, complete programs

-Each project is self-contained and designed to reinforce specific concepts.
+Each project is self-contained and targets a specific concept.

 ---

 ## Projects

 ### 1. Number Guessing Game
-A simple terminal game where the computer selects a random number and the player attempts to guess it.
+A terminal game where the computer selects a random number and the player attempts to guess it.

 **Features:**
 - Random number generation (1–100)
 - Feedback on guesses (too high / too low)
+- Input validation
 - Tracks number of attempts

 **Concepts practiced:**
-- Random number generation
+- `rand()` and `srand()`
 - Loops and conditionals
-- Input handling
+- User input handling
 - Basic game logic

+---

 ### 2. Hangman Game
-A terminal-based implementation of the classic Hangman game written in C.
+A terminal-based implementation of the classic Hangman game.

-The program randomly selects a word, and the player attempts to guess it one letter at a time before running out of allowed mistakes.
+The program randomly selects a word, and the player guesses it letter by letter before running out of allowed mistakes.

 **Features:**
 - Random word selection